-If you have needed to use them for any reason in that time please contact the Allergy Nurse: 01225 824519.
+If you have needed to give them to your child for any reason, please contact the Allergy Nurse: 01225 824519 / ruh-tr.childrensallergyclinic@nhs.net

 Any other medication such as asthma treatments (including Montelukast) should be continued as usual.

 The food challenge will not be performed when someone is unwell (diarrhoea, vomiting, wheeze or temperature).
 Please let us know as soon as possible if you are unable to attend the appointment and we will rearrange the challenge.